-\paragraph{Implementation Details} We used the best hyperparameter settings from~\citep{cil_replay_derpp}, where comprehensive hyperparameter search was conducted.
-We summarize them in Table~\ref{tab:hyperparameter_settings} and our method uses the same hyperparameter settings to each method.
-Batch size are fixed to each dataset: 10 in S-MNIST, 32 in S-CIFAR10, S-CIFAR100, and S-Tiny-ImageNet.
+\paragraph{Implementation Details.} We followed the best hyperparameter settings from~\cite{cil_replay_derpp}, where comprehensive hyperparameter search was conducted.
+We summarize them in~\autoref{tab:hyperparameter_settings} and our method uses the same hyperparameter settings to each method.
+Batch sizes are fixed to each dataset: 10 in the split MNIST dataset, 32 in split CIFAR-10, CIFAR-100, and Tiny-ImageNet datasets.